 Mental Health & Learning Disabilities

-In Essex we have pharmacy staff working in the Pharmacy Departments at Chelford Court and Rochford Hospital, and based at Basildon Mental Health Unit, Brockfield House, the Derwent Centre, the Linden Centre and The Lakes.
+In Essex we have pharmacy staff working in the Pharmacy Department at Chelford Court, and based at Basildon Mental Health Unit, Brockfield House, the Linden Centre and The Kingswood Centre.
 Pharmacy services to the Robin Pinto Unit and Woodlea in Bedfordshire are provided by staff employed by East London NHS Foundation Trust.

 To help you make informed decisions about medicines, the Choice and Medication website includes information about medicines that are used in the treatment of mental health problems.
 This includes information about side effects, comparison of medicines used for various conditions and answers to frequently asked questions for common mental health medicines.